StrongResearch/chess-hackathon-3/README.md

  - The model_config.yaml file must contain all necessary arguments for instantiating your model.
 See below for demonstration of how the model_config.yaml is expected to be used during the tournament.

 #### Specification for model.py
- - The model.py file must contain a class description of your model, which must be a PyTorch module called Model.
+ - The model.py file must contain a class description of your model, which must be a PyTorch module called `Model`.
- - The model must not move any weights to the GPU upon initialization, it will be expected to run entirely on the CPU during the tournament.
+ - The model must not move any weights to the GPU upon initialization, it will be expected to run **entirely on the CPU** during the tournament.
  - The model must implement a `score` method.
  - The `score` method must accept as input the following two positional arguments:
   1. A PGN string representing the current game up to the most recent move, and